d2l-ai/d2l-en/chapter_introduction/index.md

   structured strategies :cite:`Brown.Sandholm.2017`.
   This illustrates the impressive progress in games and the fact that advanced algorithms played a crucial part in them.
-* Another indication of progress in machine learning is the advent of self-driving cars and trucks.
+* Another indication of progress in artificial intelligence is the advent of self-driving cars and trucks.
 While full autonomy is not quite within reach yet, excellent progress has been made in this direction, with companies such as Tesla, NVIDIA,